Computers, Materials & Continua DOI:10.32604/cmc.2021.014627 | |

 4.2 Measurement of Load and Acquiring Latency

-An actual outcome for recurrent statistics is introduced into our scheme calculating the latency at the same time interval, Z. Let us say images and images to indicate the yth switch and xth time, respectively.
-Assume images indicates the PACKET IN message arrival time and images indicates the time till we receive the reply from the controller in the form of PACKET OUT message to the corresponding switch.
+An actual outcome for recurrent statistics is introduced into our scheme calculating the latency at the same time interval, Z. Let us say and to indicate the yth switch and xth time, respectively.
+Assume indicates the PACKET IN message arrival time and indicates the time till we receive the reply from the controller in the form of PACKET OUT message to the corresponding switch.
 Therefore, it is easy to receive the latency to the PACKET IN request as defined in Eq.
 (1).

 4.3 Threshold Based on Latency